stmork/mrw-track-control-ng/ctrl/README.md

 The MVC for signals is a little bit different because a controller may represent a group of signals like a combined main and distant signal.

-## SectionController
+## RailController

-As an example this scenario shows the MVC for a rail section.
+As an example this scenario shows the MVC for a rail.

 ```mermaid
 classDiagram